ameliasutton/Voucher-Export/README.md

 * Create folders **jsonBatchVouchers** and **xmlBatchVouchers** with subfolders for the names of each Batch Group you plan to export files from inside your working directory.

-* Run main.py using the command line
+* Run main_gui.py using the command line

+* Using the menu, input a config file name or select the default option: "Default config.json"
-* Using the menu, select the voucher batch that you want to export, or create a new one, then convert those files.
+* Using the selection buttons navigate to the voucher batch export that you would like to save.
+Alternatively select "Run New Batch Export" to create a new export
+* Select "Save Selected Batch (json)"
+* Select "convert Saved Batches to XML" and either input a file name, or select: "Convert Most Recently Created File"

 ## Contributors